wenjielee11/github-bot/README.md

 The bot requires several environment variables to function correctly.
 These can be set in a `.env` file or directly in your environment.

 ### Required Environment Variables:
-- `GITHUB_APP_ID`: Your GitHub App ID.
-- `GITHUB_APP_PRIVATE_KEY`: The private key for your GitHub App.
+- `TRIAGE_BOT_PRIVATE_KEY`: The private key for your GitHub App.
-- `GITHUB_WEBHOOK_SECRET`: The secret used to validate incoming webhooks.
+- `TRIAGE_BOT_APP_ID`: Your GitHub App ID.
 - `TRIAGE_BOT_JAMAI_KEY`: The API key for JamAIBase.
 - `TRIAGE_BOT_JAMAI_PROJECT_ID`: The project ID for JamAIBase.

+### Installing JambuBot App
+1. **Install the JambuBot App:**
+   - Go to the GitHub Marketplace and install the [JambuBot app](https://github.com/marketplace/jambubot)  on your GitHub account.
+   - Follow the instructions to install the app on your repositories.

+2. **Retrieve App ID and Installation ID:**
+   - After installing the app, note down the App ID and Installation ID from the app's settings page.

+3. **Generate a Private Key:**
+   - In the app's settings, generate a new private key.
+This will download a `.pem` file.
+Keep this file secure.

+4. **Set Up Environment Variables:**
+   - Set the required environment variables with the values obtained from the app installation and key generation.

 ## Features
 The bot includes several key features, each powered by JamAIBase:

 ### 1. Issue Handling
-- **Create and Close Issues:** Automatically creates and closes issues based on predefined conditions.
-This feature utilizes JamAIBase's Generative Tables to generate precise issue descriptions and close issues with accurate resolutions.
 - **Comment on Issues:** Adds comments to issues when specific events occur.
 JamAIBase's built-in RAG and chunk reranking ensure comments are relevant and context-aware.
+- **Issue Labels:** Automatically suggests a label and adds them for you, zero code needed.

 ### 2. Pull Request Handling
 - **Review Pull Requests:** Automatically reviews pull requests for certain conditions, such as missing CHANGELOG updates or potential secret key leaks.
 JamAIBase powers the analysis by providing high accuracy checks and generating insightful feedback.
 - **Suggest Labels:** Automatically suggests labels for new pull requests.
 Leveraging JamAIBase's advanced AI capabilities, the bot can suggest the most appropriate labels based on pull request content.

 ### 3. Event Handling
-- **Webhook Events:** Handles various GitHub webhook events, such as `issues`, `pull_request`, and `push`.
+- **Workflow Events:** Handles various GitHub action events, such as `issues`, `pull_request`, and `push`.
 JamAIBase processes the events, ensuring that the bot's responses are timely and accurate.

 ## Usage
 1. **Run the Bot:**